Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

   json j = ephemerisType;
   std::cout << ephemerisType << std::endl;              // 3

 However, the built-in implementation uses the value of the enumeration rather than its name.
-Clearly, it is not convinient for the user having to specify the type of the ephemeris based on how they are listed in the C++ code.
+Clearly, it is not convenient for the user having to specify the type of the ephemeris based on how they are listed in the C++ code.
 Additionally, if the order of the values in the enumeration list changes in the future, converting :literal:`1` to :class:`EphemerisType` may not result in :literal:`direct_spice_ephemeris` anymore.
 Thus, a custom implementation is needed, in which the JSON representation of an enumeration is the name of its possible values.
 For instance:

 .. code-block:: cpp